nicklockwood/SwiftFormat/README.md

 3. Open `~/.bash_profile` in your favorite text editor (this is a hidden file, but you can type `open ~/.bash_profile` in the terminal to open it).

-4. Add the following line to the file: `alias swiftformat="/usr/local/bin/swiftformat -i 4"` (you can omit the `-i 4`, or replace it with something else - run `swiftformat --help` to see the available options).
+4. Add the following line to the file: `alias swiftformat="/usr/local/bin/swiftformat --indent 4"` (you can omit the `--indent 4`, or replace it with something else - run `swiftformat --help` to see the available options).

 5. Save the `.bash_profile` file and run the command `source ~/.bash_profile` for the changes to take effect.